SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Abstract

 \section{Abstract}

-With the ongoing advancement of autonomous driving technology and intelligent transportation systems, research into semantic segmentation has become increasingly pivotal.
-Accurate understanding and analysis of real-world scenarios are now essential for these emerging fields.
-However, traditional semantic segmentation methods often struggle to balance high model accuracy with computational efficiency, particularly in terms of parameter count.
-To address this challenge, we introduce SegRet, a novel approach that leverages the Retentive Network (RetNet) architecture and integrates a lightweight residual decoder featuring zero-initialization.
-SegRet exhibits three key characteristics: (1) Lightweight Residual Decoder: We incorporate a zero-initialization layer within the residual network framework, ensuring that the decoder remains computationally efficient while preserving critical information flow; (2) Robust Feature Extraction: Utilizing RetNet as the backbone, our model adeptly extracts hierarchical features from input images, thereby enhancing the depth and breadth of feature representation; (3) Parameter Efficiency: SegRet achieves state-of-the-art performance while significantly reducing the number of parameters, maintaining high accuracy without compromising on computational resources.
-Empirical evaluations on benchmark datasets such as ADE20K, Cityscapes, and COCO-Stuff10K demonstrate the efficacy of our approach.
-SegRet delivers impressive results, achieving an mIoU of 52.23\% on ADE20K with only 95.81M parameters, 83.36\% on Cityscapes, and 46.63\% on COCO-Stuff.
-The code is available at: \url{https://github.com/ZhiyuanLi218/segret}.
+With the rapid evolution of autonomous driving technology and intelligent transportation systems, semantic segmentation has become increasingly critical.
+Precise interpretation and analysis of real-world environments are indispensable for these advanced applications.
+However, traditional semantic segmentation approaches frequently face challenges in balancing model performance with computational efficiency, especially regarding the volume of model parameters.
+To address these constraints, we propose SegRet, a novel model employing the Retentive Network (RetNet) architecture coupled with a lightweight residual decoder that integrates zero-initialization.
+SegRet offers three distinctive advantages: (1) Lightweight Residual Decoder: by embedding a zero-initialization layer within the residual network structure, the decoder remains computationally streamlined without sacrificing essential information propagation; (2) Robust Feature Extraction: adopting RetNet as its backbone enables SegRet to effectively capture hierarchical image features, thereby enriching the representation quality of extracted features; (3) Parameter Efficiency: SegRet attains state-of-the-art (SOTA) segmentation performance while markedly decreasing the number of parameters, ensuring high accuracy without imposing additional computational burdens.
+Comprehensive empirical evaluations on prominent benchmarks, such as ADE20K, Citycapes, and COCO-Stuff, highlight the effectiveness and superiority of our method.